cih9088/openvino/tools/pot/openvino/tools/pot/api/README.md

 by index.

-All subclasses should override `__len__()` function, which should return the size of the dataset, and `__getitem__()`, which supports integer indexing in the range of 0 to `len(self)`. `__getitem__()` method can return data in one of the possible formats:
+All subclasses should override `__len__()` function, which should return the size of the dataset, and `__getitem__()`, which supports integer indexing in the range of 0 to `len(self)`, and optionally `collate_fn(batch)` which is called with batched data if sampler is `BatchSampler`.
+`__getitem__(index)` method can return data in one of the possible formats:
 ```
-(data, annotation)
+(annotation, data)
 ```
 or
 ```
-(data, annotation, metadata)
+(annotation, data, metadata)
 ```
 `data` is the input that is passed to the model at inference so that it should be properly preprocessed. `data` can be either `numpy.array` object or dictionary where the key is the name of the model input and value is `numpy.array` which corresponds to this input.
-The format of `annotation` should correspond to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.
+The format of `annotation` should a tuple `(item_id, label)` or a dictionary `{item_id: label}` and `label` corresponds to the expectations of the `Metric` class. `metadata` is an optional field that can be used to store additional information required for post-processing.
+`collate_fn(batch)` get a list of data from `__getitem__(index)` and it should return the same structure.
+This is where one should pad dataset or truncate to match dimenstion of each data in batch, or postprocess per batch, for example, normalizing per batch, etc.

 ### Metric